-Pure Statistics Mechanics Trigonometry Interpretation of data Kinematics Coordinate geometry Probability Newton's laws Calculus Discrete and continuous distributions Discrete and continuous distributions Algebra Discrete and continuous distributions Statics Vectors Proof Numerical methods
+Pure Statistics Mechanics

+Trigonometry Interpretation of data Kinematics

+Coordinate geometry Probability Newton's laws

+Calculus Discrete and continuous distributions Friction

+Algebra Hypothesis testing Statics

+Vectors

+Proof

+Numerical methods

 GCSE Maths at grade 7 or above is strongly recommended.
 A student with a grade 6 will be required to discuss their decision with the Head of Mathematics.